 This operation utilizes 14 tons of woodchips, roughly equal to 1 acre of forest treatment, to generate up to 35 Kw of electricity and 400 Kw of thermal energy (heat).
 To date, chips have been sourced from post-fire recovery efforts following the 2018 Camp Fire in Paradise, California, as well as from local hazardous fuel reduction projects.

-Earlier this year, a collaborative effort between the Sierra Institute, Plumas Fire Safe Council, and Plumas National Forest resulted in nearly 1,425 cubic yards of chips from the Butterfly Valley Wildland-Urban Interface (WUI) Hazardous Fuels Reduction Project being transported to Sierra Institutes’ developing Wood Products Campus in Crescent Mills, California, in order to fuel next year’s boiler operations.
+Earlier this year, a collaborative effort between the Sierra Institute, Plumas Fire Safe Council, and Plumas National Forest leveraged support from the Sierra Nevada Conservancy to facilitate the creation and delivery of nearly 1,425 cubic yards of chips from the Butterfly Valley Wildland-Urban Interface (WUI) Hazardous Fuels Reduction Project to Sierra Institutes’ developing Wood Products Campus in Crescent Mills, California, in order to fuel next year’s boiler operations.
 Under ordinary circumstances, these hazardous fuels would remain on the forest floor as chips or slash.
 These types of treatments beneficially “rearrange” fuels, but don’t reduce the overall fuel load.
 Alternatively, the material may be piled and open-burned in subsequent years.